 Faculty and students of San Jose State University who consider it essential to use animals in their research, teaching, testing or display, whether in the laboratory, classroom or in the field, must adhere to humane principles for the use of animals set forth by the Institutional Animal Care and Use Committee.
-The protocol for animal use will address all aspects of veterinary care, animal husbandry, procedural manipulations, chemical usage, physical and psychological well-being of the animals, euthanasia, personnel experience and training, and personnel safety and must be approved by the IACUC before the project commences.
+The protocol for animal care and use shall address all relevant aspects of veterinary care, animal husbandry, procedural manipulations, chemical usage, physical and psychological well-being of the animals, euthanasia, personnel experience and training, and personnel safety and must be approved by the IACUC before the project commences.

 You are encouraged to contact the IACUC Coordinator if you have any questions or for policy clarification about IACUC oversight of an animal-related activity before starting the project.

-For proposed studies involving the manipulation of live vertebrate animals, the standard Protocol Application for Animal Care and Use must be completed (long form).
+For proposed studies involving the manipulation of live vertebrate animals, the standard Protocol Application for Animal Care and Use must be submitted and approved (long form).
 Investigators are to follow the recommendations for Project Categorization of Pain and Distress in Laboratory Animals when completing this form.
 For proposals that may induce more than momentary or slight pain/distress in animals, the investigator must consult a qualified veterinarian for their input on study design and veterinary care prior to IACUC review.

 For purely observational studies that do not involve handling or disturbing of a live animal in its natural habitat,

 the IACUC requires review and approval of projects that entail the deployment of recording

 equipment as part of the study or requires permission from a government authority

 to approach the species being studied or to gain regional access to sensitive habitats,

 public lands, sanctuaries or refuges.
 An abbreviated protocol submission form is

 available for IACUC review and approval of such activities.